thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 If you want to let Microsoft managed the rollout via the CFR process, search for "Secure Boot" in the settings catalog to find the relevant policies.
 ![Policy](/assets/images/2025-09-03-SecureBoot-Cert-Expiration/SettingsCatalog-MicrosoftManaged.png?raw=true "Microsoft managed rollout of secure boot certs")

->NOTE: Testing this policy through intune as of this date (22.
-November 2025), it gives an error 65000 in Intune.
-I'm guessing Microsoft will get this fixed/updated soon.
-If you also face this error, you can find the registry key to deploy this option, as a workaround, in [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-MicrosoftCFR.ps1)
+>NOTE: This policy only works if your Device is on the December 2025 patch or later, otherwise Intune will report error 65000 and the policy will have no effect.
+If you face any issues with this policy, as a workaround you can deploy the corresponding registry key instead.
+You can download a PowerShell script to deploy it from [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-MicrosoftCFR.ps1)

 ### Option 3 - Self-managed rollout using Intune policies

-This option corresponds to the registry key "AvailableUpdates".

 If you want to manage the rollout of the secure boot certificates yourself, search for "Secure Boot" in the settings catalog to find the relevant policies.
 ![Policy](/assets/images/2025-09-03-SecureBoot-Cert-Expiration/SettingsCatalog-SelfManaged.png?raw=true "Self-managed rollout of secure boot certs")

 This option can be highly desirable if you want to be in complete control yourself, as this allows you to roll this policy out in your own rings/waves.
 This option also doesn't require for you to send diagnostic data to Microsoft.

->NOTE: Testing this policy through intune as of this date (22.
-November 2025), it gives an error 65000 in Intune.
-I'm guessing Microsoft will get this fixed/updated soon.
-If you also face this error, you can find the registry key to deploy this option, as a workaround, in [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-SelfRollout.ps1)
+>NOTE: This policy only works if your Device is on the December 2025 patch or later, otherwise Intune will report error 65000 and the policy will have no effect.
+If you face any issues with this policy, as a workaround you can deploy the corresponding registry key instead.
+You can download a PowerShell script to deploy it from [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-SelfRollout.ps1)

->NOTE: There is also a GPO option for all of the above mentioned options if you are not yet in Intune, or haven't flipped the "Device configuration" workload to Intune yet.
-You can find more info about the GPOs [here](https://support.microsoft.com/en-us/topic/group-policy-objects-gpo-method-of-secure-boot-for-windows-devices-with-it-managed-updates-65f716aa-2109-4c78-8b1f-036198dd5ce7#bkmk_grouppolicyobject)

 ### Monitoring for updated certificates